-Note: Setting this entry to "false" or any other value, or not specifying the entry at all, will have the effect that SSL will be disabled, in which case the description below does not apply either.
+Note: Setting this entry to "false" or not specifying the entry at all, will have the effect that SSL will be disabled, in which case the description below does not apply either.

 In addition to enabling SSL as described above, you also need to specify the information about the keystore file in which the server certificate is stored.
 You do so with the following two entries: